Sean has been in the industry of gardening and landscaping since 2006. He is also a certified arborist that specializes in plant health.

 - Pot the mother plant and the newly divided sections.

 - Water after potting.
 Do not expose to very warm or cool conditions until the roots become established again.

-Soil for Alocasia
+Best Soil Type for Alocasia

-Alocasia prefer well-drained soil that is kept relatively moist, but not saturated and waterlogged.
+Alocasia prefers well-drained soil that is kept relatively moist but not saturated and waterlogged.
 Loamy soil mixed with perlite provides sufficient nutrients and drainage.
 Sandy soils may drain too quickly and retain very little water, and clayey soils may retain too much water.
 Clayey soils also make it difficult for roots to spread out.
 Sandy and clayey soils can be amended with compost and other organic matter to help facilitate proper drainage while adding nutrients.
 Nutrient deficient soils will need a little fertilizer every so often if not regularly amended with organic matter.

 Regularly misting the leaves will help keep the humidity and moisture levels high.

-Light and Temperature Requirements for Alocasia
+Care Requirements for Alocasia